Zavy86/docker-course/topics/15-understanding-networks/README.md

 ```

 If instead we want to manually specify the port number to use, instead of using the `-P` (uppercase) option, we must use
-the `-p` (lowercase) option, witch stay for port, and specify the desired port number:
+the `-p` (lowercase) option, which stay for port, and specify the desired port number:

 ```shell
 $ docker run -d -p 80:80 nginx